 The real challenge employers face is to ensure employees make the most of these benefits.
 This can get tricky as employees aren’t equipped to comprehend the various options and navigate the fine print of packages on offer which leads to them selecting options that are a poor fit.
 This, in turn, creates a sub-par user experience and nullifies what the company was using as a retention tool.

 To counter this, benefits administrators focus a lot on educating their employees about benefits.
 A significant portion of their time is used to liaise with benefits providers to arrange on-site training and clinics for employees.
 However, such training sessions are not only time-consuming & costly to organize for employers, they are vastly repetitive and redundant.

 Employers have mused on how to resolve this bind they find themselves in and it seems there has been a breakthrough.
 Companies like 3M, AICPA and Mackenzie are saving costs and delivering a better user experience by preferring Virtual Benefits Fairs to educate their employee bases cost-effectively.

 What is a Virtual Benefits Fair?

-A Virtual Benefits Fair is an online branded event that mimics a physical benefits fair in structure.
-Employers invited benefits providers to setup a virtual booth on their platform and upload relevant educational material like brochures, videos and presentations.
+A Virtual Benefits Fair is an online branded event that mimics physical benefits fair in structure.
+Employers invited benefits providers to set up a virtual booth on their platform and upload relevant educational material like brochures, videos, and presentations.
 Moreover, with interactive tools like chat rooms and webinars, companies can connect their employees with relevant representatives in real-time and have their queries answered instantly.

-Virtual Benefits Fair offer tremendous value for companies.
+Virtual Benefits Fair offers tremendous value for companies.
 Here are 7 reasons why companies are preferring them over physical events:

 1) Global Participation